-We will also provide the following interventions:
+HRS may consider the following interventions:

-- ➤ Extra Literacy Interventions
+- Extra Literacy Interventions.

-- ➤ Extra Numeracy Interventions
+- ➤ Extra Numeracy Interventions.

-- > Timetable and/or curriculum adaptation
+- > Timetable and/or curriculum adaptation.

-- ➤ Work experience placements
+- > Work experience placements.

-- ➤ Alternative provision when appropriate
+- ➤ Alternative provision when appropriate.

-- SEMH support, including trained ELSA staff (Emotional Literacy Support Assistant)
+- ➤ SEMH support.

-- ➤ Pastoral student support plan
+- > Pastoral student support plan.

-- ➤ Specific interventions as listed on EHC Plans or as guided by external agencies.
+- > Specific interventions as listed on EHC Plans or as guided by external agencies.

-As well as work with other agencies to support our pupils needs (see 10)
+As well as work with other agencies to support our pupils needs (see 10).